St George’s Academy Partnership awarded “Outstanding Leadership” in teacher training by Ofsted team.

 School Direct and School Centred Teacher Training (SCITT) is a school based teacher training route, where participating schools recruit and select their own trainees with the expectation that they will then go on to work within the school or partnership of schools in which they were trained, although there is no absolute guarantee of employment.

 Both routes offer places in a school or group of schools in the partnership with an accredited teacher training provider.
 The partnership will provide the Qualified Teacher Status (QTS) training and the University of Lincoln will provide Post Graduate Certificate in Education (PGCE) training.
-An applicant can expect to gain placements and training in schools within Lincolnshire with experience mentors.
+An applicant can expect to gain placements and training in schools within Lincolnshire with experienced mentors.

 You will have a rewarding and fulfilling career and become a life long learner, and new skills and new opportunities will never be far away.
 Make a real difference, the opportunity to shape the future is there in front of you.